Skip to Content

 Although the price of The Hatch is higher than most toddler alarm clocks, I think the added functions and user friendliness make it worth the price.

-We’re going on strong of using our Hatch nightly for three straight years with no plans of stopping anytime soon.
+We’re going on strong of using our Hatch nightly for 4 years with no plans of stopping anytime soon.

 There is more than one version of the Hatch though, and it can be confusing to understand the differences between the Hatch Rest vs Rest Plus.